Basic Structure of the Department

 - The department offers a major, minor, or modified major.

 - Within the major or minor, students may concentrate in acting, directing, dance, design, technical production, playwriting, stage management, or theater history and criticism.

-- The department annually stages about 20 productions, which provide opportunities for students on-stage and backstage.
+- The department annually stages about 16 productions a year, which provide opportunities for students on-stage and backstage.

-- The department sponsors a Foreign Study Program every summer term to London in partnership with the London Academy of Music and Dramatic Art, one of the world’s leading theater conservatories.
-THEA 60 (Classical Performance I), and THEA 61 (Classical Performance II) are taught by the LAMDA faculty.
-These are intensive courses in classical theater training focused on acting, movement, and voice.
-This typical British conservatory experience is designed for students interested in acting, directing, playwriting, design, stage management, dramaturgy or criticism.
-THEA 62 (Plays in Performance- Perception and Analysis) is taught by the Dartmouth instructor with guest speakers.
-It involves weekly performance attendance and seminars See the Off-Campus Programs office for information (including prerequisites and required courses) and application.
+- The department sponsors a Foreign Study Program every summer term to London in partnership with the London Academy of Music and Dramatic Art, one of the world's leading theater conservatories.
+It also involves weekly performance attendance and seminars.
+See the Off-Campus Programs office for information (including prerequisites and required courses) and application.